f5devcentral/f5-professional-services/examples/big-ip-irules/uri-mapping_irule/README.md

 You can add more logging statements throughout the iRule at different places following the following template: if { $static::debug } {log local0.
 "Message"}

 This iRule is for HTTPS VIPs with Serverside SSL enabled.

+Therefore, for any URI calls destined to HTTP pools, the serverside SSL needs to be disabled.